jamesplease/react-state-context/README.md

 React provides an API to solve this problem: **[Context](https://reactjs.org/docs/context.html)**.
 Context is a mechanism to more easily share data between components that are not close.

-As delightful as the Context API is, it is a low-level tool, so using it directly can be verbose.
-That's where **React State Context** comes in.
+As delightful as the Context API is, it is a low-level tool, so using it directly can be a little verbose sometimes.
+It also doesn't provide opinions on _how_ it should be used, so it can take some time to figure out a good system for working with it.
+Which is where **React State Context** comes in.

-React State Context is a small wrapper around Context that provides you with a little bit of structure.
-This can reduce the boilerplate that you write, so that you can spend more time developing your application.
+React State Context is a small wrapper around Context that provides you with a small amount of structure.
+This reduces the boilerplate that you must write, freeing you up to spend more time developing the other parts of your application.

 ### Installation